donbool/UF-YIT/README.md

 Clone or download this repository

 1. `cd backend`
-2. `npm install`
+2. `npm install`, `npm install mongoose`, and `npm install dotenv`
-3. `cd frontend`
+3. `cd ../frontend`
 4. `npm install`

-5. cd into backend, `npm install mongoose` and `npm install dotenv`
-6. create environment variable (.env file), a .env file is needed to connect to the database, it should start with:
+6. cd into main directory (`cd ..`), create environment variable (.env file), a .env file is needed to connect to the database, it should start with:
 MONGODB_URL=mongodb+srv://

 ### To Run